Single’s Inferno Season 3 cast: All contestants - Dexerto

 Yu Si-eun

 The introduction of Yu Si-eun comes with a twist.
 The contestant explains she has been popular since childhood.
 She says it’s due to her expressive and cute personality.
 Many of the Single’s Inferno Season 3 hosts compared her look to BlackPink’s Jennie.
-Si-eun’s career is yet to be revealed as she will soon head to Paradise.
+Si-eun’s career was revealed in Paradise and works as a model.
+She loves her work and being able to wear beautiful clothing.
+She models in the wedding, fashion, and beauty industry and is 27 years old.

 There’s a twist as she revealed on the series that she knows Ha-jeong.
 Si-eun is the older sister of one of Ha-jeong’s friends and is well acquainted with her.